Talking about Mental Health in Your College Admissions Essay

 When a student’s mental health diagnosis leads them to discover an academic or pre-professional interest, it can make sense to mention that diagnosis in a college admissions essay.
 Still, students should make sure to highlight how these issues motivated them to become better students and how it inspires them to pursue careers as a mental health professional.
 It may even make sense to discuss the topic as part of a personal statement or “Why Major?” essay.

 This is perhaps the trickiest exception to the general rule of avoiding discussion of mental health.
-But, if having a mental health disorder is central to a student’s life story and they feel that their personal statement would be unreflective or incoherent without it, they should reframe their diagnosis as a strength.
+For example, writing about trauma in a college essay without raising red flags to admissions will require very careful framing.
+If having a mental health disorder is central to a student’s life story and they feel that their personal statement would be unreflective or incoherent without it, they should reframe their diagnosis as a strength.
 Rather than focusing on how their condition reflected them negatively, students writing about mental health, for this reason, should focus for the overwhelming majority of their essay on how they overcame their struggles.

 Where to disclose mental health absences on a college application